Materials-Consortia/OPTIMADE/optimade.rst

 The response for these endpoints MAY include the following information in the :field:`data` field:

-- **unit_definitions**: A list of dictionaries providing global definitions of units that can be used in the property definitions in :field:`properties`.
+- **units**: A list of dictionaries providing global definitions of units that can be used in the property definitions in :field:`properties`.
   See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this dictionary.

 Example (note: the description strings have been wrapped for readability only):